Topology Aware Deep Learning for Wireless Network Optimization: Topology-Aware Deep Learning Framework

 Considering the importance and practical difficulty of differentiating graph structures, with our final goal --- predicting the link importance --- in mind, we compromise by designing the embedding step to satisfy these properties instead: \begin{enumerate} \item The output value should be constant with respect to the changes in the order of network nodes or links, if its dimension is not tied to the number of nodes or edges in the graph.
 This requires that we get the same evaluation of link importance regardless of how the node or edge changes its index. \item The output values should change its order in the same manner as the input if its dimension is tied to the number of nodes or edges in the graph.
-This is useful when we want to infer information on a per-node or per-link basis: it only makes sense that the prediction tracks the network elements it needs to represent.\footnote{For example, the algorithm sees the node information in the order of ``n1,n2,n3'' and predicts its usage to be ``0.4,0.6,0.2'', and if the input order is changed to ``n2,n3,n1'' we want the output to be ``0.6,0.2,0.4''.
-Without this property, the learning algorithm cannot really follow the graph structure as the order of nodes becomes an issue.} \item The vector representation of node or links should directly encode associated feature information.
+This is useful when we want to infer information on a per-node or per-link basis: it only makes sense that the prediction tracks the network elements it needs to represent. \item The vector representation of nodes or links should directly encode associated feature information.
 This item is necessary as in network applications, the associated information (e.g., node queue capacity, link strength etc) is as important as the graph structure itself in determining the output. \end{enumerate}

 The end result is a topology-based ``signature'' to each graph element, such that the learning algorithm could have access to not only the index information, but also the surrounding structure.